 ● Adopt-a-coral with Coral Vita: Please contact firstname.lastname@example.org

 Originally published in Wild Gift

 Two weeks ago, an “obituary” for the Great Barrier Reef flew across the Internet like grapeshot fired from a cannon.
 But the pronouncement was premature.
 Coral reefs are indeed dying, but they are not yet dead.
 Witness textbook hyperbole: “The Great Barrier Reef was predeceased by the South Pacific’s Coral Triangle, the Florida Reef off the Florida Keys, and most other coral reefs on earth.
 It is survived by the remnants of the Belize Barrier Reef and some deepwater corals.”
 Roughly 30% of the northern Great Barrier Reef suffered severe bleaching from spikes in ocean temperatures this year and coral cover in the Caribbean has declined up to 80% since the 1970s.
+And based on the last IPCC projections, we’re on track to lose over 90% of the world’s reefs by 2050.
 There’s no doubt the world’s reefs are at grave risk, but it’s not yet time to lose hope or deal in falsehoods.

 As someone who’s dedicating my life to preserving coral reefs through my venture Coral Vita, I appreciate how seriously pollution, overfishing, and warming & acidifying oceans threaten their health.
 But for the average reader, who likely may not possess even a passing awareness of what’s happening to our world’s reefs, this story risks becoming accepted fact.
 That’s exactly why the article went viral, and why a host of coral scientists stepped out to vociferously condemn the dangers of Rowan Jacobsen’s piece.